-Hotel housekeepers sickened after mistakenly eating edibles left in guest’s room
+Hotel housekeepers sickened after mistakenly eating marijuana edibles left in guest’s room

 SHELBURNE, Vt. – Two Vermont hotel workers were hospitalized after inadvertently eating marijuana edibles left in a guest’s room, according to the Burlington Free Press.